ministryofjustice/staff-device-dns-dhcp-infrastructure/documentation/rds-bastion.md

 ### Get a DB dump

-Create a timestamped database dump and upload it to S3 transfer bucket (copy and paste as below, update variable values as required.)
+Create a timestamped database dump and upload it to S3 transfer bucket (copy and paste from your local `.db_connection.{env}.admin` file).

+Example below for illustration only.
 ```shell
 env="DEVELOPMENT"; \
 db_name="staffdevicedevelopmentdhcpadmin"; \